 Amongst economists it is generally understood that the term ‘land’ includes all natural resources, all gifts of nature, natural forests, wildlife, minerals in the ground, fish in the sea etc. This definition raises the question of ownership, exploitation rights and also the concept of resource rents.
 Justice Cranston’s ruling could apply equally to all natural resources.

 (1).
-It is suggested that private ownership is only legitimate where it is related to work; refer to Related Essays: – ‘Work, Gift and Theft’.
+I suggest that private ownership is only legitimate where it is related to work: refer to Related Essays: – ‘Work, Gift and Theft’.

 (2).
 Comprehensively discussed in The Stewardship Economy, by Julian Pratt.
 Lulu.com, Creative commons, San Francisco, USA.
 2011.

 (3) Fred Harrison and Mason Gaffney, The Corruption of Economics, 1994, Shepheard-Walwyn Ltd. p.223

 (4) Pratt, The Stewardship Economy, p.22.